GuiselaGM/PWModel/README.md

 "Find_HsTpdir_TC.m" is the main code with an example of how to get the wave parameters in a required position;
 "PWModel.m" is the function to generate the TC wave field;
 "rotate_get_HsTpdir.m" is a function to rotate the storm and get the parameters at a specific point of the TC wave field;

-Dataset:
+Dataset needed to run the model is a folder named 'wave_diagrams' that can be downloaded from: https://doi.org/10.26188/27237156
-The folder named 'wave_diagrams' has the spatial distributions necessary to run the PWModel.
-The folder contains 378 model runs with the spatial distribution of wave parameters.
+The folder 'wave_diagrams' has the spatial distributions necessary to run the PWModel.
+It contains 378 model runs with the spatial distribution of wave parameters.
 These files have the following naming convention:
 "wave_Deltap_Vfm_R34_Rmax.mat" where
 Deltap = central pressure drop (pambiant-p0) in hPa